 politics, or race, except where there is relevancy to a specific investigation.

 7.1 A member who administers or attempts to administer any polygraph

 examination in violation of the Code of Ethics or the Standards of Practice

 may be subject to investigation, censure, suspension, expulsion, or other

-discipline as deemed appropriate, as provided by the APA Bylaws.
+discipline as deemed appropriate, as provided by the UKAPPE Bylaws.